node-modules/common-boilerplate/README.md

 - `--baseDir=` - directory of application, default to `process.cwd()`
 - `--npm=` - npm cli, tnpm/cnpm/npm, will auto guess
 - `--registry=` - npm registry url, also support alias `-r=china`, will auto guest from npm cli.
+- `--force` - force to override directory if it's not empty

 ### Boilerplate Chain